Cholesky decomposition: The Cholesky–Banachiewicz and Cholesky–Crout algorithms

+where conjg refers to complex conjugate of the elements.

 Either pattern of access allows the entire computation to be performed in-place if desired.

 Stability of the computation

-Suppose that we want to solve a well-conditioned system of linear equations.
-If the LU decomposition is used, then the algorithm is unstable unless we use some sort of pivoting strategy.
+Suppose that there is a desire to solve a well-conditioned system of linear equations.
+If the LU decomposition is used, then the algorithm is unstable unless some sort of pivoting strategy is used.
 In the latter case, the error depends on the so-called growth factor of the matrix, which is usually (but not always) small.